KBMW-FM

-KBMW-FM (92.7 FM) is an American radio station that airs a hot adult contemporary format.
+KBMW-FM (92.7 MHz) is an American radio station that airs a hot adult contemporary format.
 Licensed to Breckenridge, Minnesota, it serves Wahpeton-Breckenridge and the southern Red River Valley.
 The station is owned by Robert Ingstad's I3G Media, LLC.

 History

 From Oakes to Fargo

 The station began life in 1984 as KDDR-FM on 92.3 FM in Oakes, North Dakota.
 In 1992, the station moved to 92.7 FM, and changed its city of license to Kindred, North Dakota to serve the nearby Fargo-Moorhead area, and changed the call sign to KSSZ-FM to reflect its change to a Top 40/CHR format as "92.7 Kiss FM".
 KSSZ changed to a contemporary Christian music format as "Power 92", and changed its call sign to KPHT in 1995.

 The station became KULW with an oldies format as "Kool 92.7" in 1999, and sold to Clear Channel Communications in 2000.
 In 2001, it changed to "B93" with a country music format, with the call sign KFAB-FM.
 B93 moved towards a classic country format and changed its name to "Outlaw Country" in 2003.
 In May 2005, KFAB-FM became Fargo's Adult Hits outlet with the "My FM" moniker; the station would revert its previous country format and "Outlaw Country" moniker that October.

 KFAB-FM's owner at the time, Clear Channel Communications, sold its Fargo stations to James Ingstad's Radio Fargo-Moorhead, Inc. on January 19, 2007.
 KFAB-FM was transferred to Northwestern College, for WDAY-FM's use of KFNW-FM's tower.
 The Federal Communications Commission (FCC) ownership limit of the Fargo market was six stations, though at the time Clear Channel grandfathered KDAM, the seventh station.

 KFAB-FM signed off the air on January 19, 2007, transitioning ownership from Clear Channel Communications (now Radio Fargo-Moorhead, Inc.) to Northwestern College, and signed on as KFNL, "Legacy 92.7", with an adult standards format on February 5, 2007.
 It later switched to an adult contemporary Christian format concentrating on praise and worship music.

 In March 2012, Northwestern College sold KFNL to Robert Ingstad's Mediactive, LCC.
 The station changed to active rock as "92.7 The Bone" on March 29, 2012, competing against KQWB-FM "Q98" (then owned by Triad Broadcasting).

 On February 28, 2013, KFNL went silent.
 The station changed its call sign on September 3, 2013 to KZDR, and, on September 6, it came back on air playing all-Taylor Swift music as Taylor 92.7.
 Five days later, on the 11th, KZDR introduced a Classic Hits format as 92.7 The Drive, promoting themselves as "Fargo's Greatest Hits".
 This was in conjunction of a major 2013 radio shuffle in Fargo-Moorhead that involved 5 stations changing formats.